 A school location in the desired service area has not yet been determined.
 ALS has extensive experience in locating and renovating properties with a design suitable for at-risk students.
-The Board has confidence that ALS will be able to facilitate negotiations to execute a lease, to oversee renovation of the site for School use, and to make sure the desired facility is approved for occupancy for an August 2016 school opening.
-This includes experience in facility design and budgeting, managing construction projects, compliance with local codes and ordinances, facilities repair and maintenance, and general operations of school buildings.
+The Board has confidence that ALS will be able to facilitate negotiations to execute a lease, to oversee renovation of the site for School use, and to make sure the desired facility is approved for occupancy for an August 2016 school opening. experience in facility design and budgeting, managing construction projects, with local and ordinances, facilities compliance codes maintenance, and general operations of school buildings.